PayPal Holdings Inc (PYPL) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price predicted for PayPal Holdings Inc (PYPL) by analysts is $75.30, which is $18.76 above the current market price.
-The public float for PYPL is 1.07B, and at present, short sellers hold a 1.68% of that float.
-On November 20, 2023, the average trading volume of PYPL was 14.49M shares.
+The average price suggested by analysts for PYPL is $75.04, which is $19.67 above the current market price.
+The public float for PYPL is 1.07B, and currently, shorts hold a 1.68% of that float.
+The average trading volume for PYPL on November 24, 2023 was 14.15M shares.

 PYPL’s Market Performance

-The stock of PayPal Holdings Inc (PYPL) has seen a 3.23% increase in the past week, with a 3.16% rise in the past month, and a -4.99% fall in the past quarter.
-The volatility ratio for the week is 2.28%, and the volatility levels for the past 30 days are at 2.65% for PYPL.
-The simple moving average for the last 20 days is 4.71% for PYPL stock, with a simple moving average of -15.16% for the last 200 days.
+The stock of PayPal Holdings Inc (PYPL) has seen a -2.09% decrease in the past week, with a 8.05% rise in the past month, and a -9.08% fall in the past quarter.
+The volatility ratio for the week is 2.06%, and the volatility levels for the past 30 days are at 2.62% for PYPL.
+The simple moving average for the past 20 days is 1.84% for PYPL’s stock, with a -15.81% simple moving average for the past 200 days.

 Analysts’ Opinion of PYPL